Corporate Governance

 - (2)

-- Methods: Self-evaluation survey created by a third-party body;interviews
+- Methods: Self-evaluation questionnaire survey prepared by a third-party body and interviews

-(a) Survey respondents: Directors (8) and auditors (4) for a total of 12 respondents
+- Survey respondents: Eight directors and four Audit & Supervisory Board members for a total of 12 respondents

-(b) Interviewees: Chair of the BoD, Representative Director and President, Representative Director and Executive Vice President, and outside directors (3) for a total of 6 interviewees
+- Interviewees: Chair of the BoD, representative director and president, representative director and deputy president, and three outside directors for a total of six interviewees

 - (3)